SteveBarnett/human-centred/_posts/2021-12-12-comparing-web-accessibility-and-console-game-accessibility.md

 At the moment that includes:

-- the Ping System, a way of sending a short text description of something that would usually be done over voice chat;
+- the Ping System, a way of sending a short text description of something that the player would usually send over voice chat;
 - an automated way to process images that improves them for people with colour vision impairments;
 - a contrast ratio checker.